hoanhan101/hraft/PROPOSAL.md

 # Implementing a distributed key-value store

-In this paper, I will describe my plan to build a distributed key-value store.
+## Introduction

+A distributed key-value store is a computer network where information is stored on more than one node, often in a replicated fashion.
+Examples of existing systems are Google's Bigtable, Amazon's Dynamo, etcd...

+It is used in production by many companies that need to solve big data prodblem.
+It can also be found in different part of a distributed system acting as a configuration control center.
+More interestingly, there are a lot of implementations take the core idea of a distributed key-value store to add more functionalities and features to build a better DevOps workflow such as HashiCorp's Consul or build a complete solution for NoSQL database such as MongoDB or im-memory database data structure store such as Redis.

-The goal of this project to gain a better understanding of some specific topics in distributed systems, such as: consensus algorithm, distributed hash table, RPC, CAP theorem.
+My goal for this project to be able to implement a distributed key-value store from scratch as well as gain a better understanding of some specific topics in distributed systems, such as: consensus algorithm, distributed hash table, RPC, CAP theorem.

+In many sections below, I will talk about the design/architecture of the project, final product, testing and monitoring.
+I will also provide a timeline keep everything organized and on track.

+## Design

-There are 3 big components that I will discuss below: a key-value storage, consensus algorithm and routing/service discovery.
+There are 3 big components of the system: a key-value storage, consensus algorithm and routing/service discovery.

 ### A key-value storage